Aspie96/blog/content/posts/freedom_of_expression.md

 - It must be legally allowed to criticize the law, as well as to endorse policies, whether such policies are desirable or not.
 Laws that prohibit criticism of the legal status quo are illegitimate.
 - Practice of journalism shouldn't be subject to formalities or legal requirements, such as registration in a public registry.
 - Offensive speech, including blasphemy and flag desecration, should be legally allowed.
-- Hate speech and similarly disgraceful expressions of abhorrent ideas should be countered with words, not trough violence or suppression.
+- Hate speech and similarly disgraceful expressions of abhorrent ideas should be countered with words, not through violence or suppression.
 - Sexual obscenity and hard-core pornography should be allowed and not restricted beyond the extent necessary to protect children and unwilling recipients.
 - Circumventing DRM technology should be allowed, as should be distributing software intended to do so.
 Customers should be clearly informed of the presence of DRM-based restrictions in any device they buy.
 - Privacy is instrumental to freedom of expression.
-- Individuals should have the option of privately communicating in a secure and confidential way, including trough cryptography.
+- Individuals should have the option of privately communicating in a secure and confidential way, including through cryptography.
 It should also be possible to express oneself publicly and yet anonymously.
 - Access to neutral tools which can facilitate the actual exercise of freedom of expression should be maximized.
 - Privacy-preserving free-speech or censorship-resistant online social media platforms should be made mainstream.
-- High-quality free and open source software tools useful to provide users with access to freedom to create and of expression trough art, text, video and other media are immensely valuable.
+- High-quality free and open source software tools useful to provide users with access to freedom to create and of expression through art, text, video and other media are immensely valuable.
 - A culture of open and honest discourse and critical thinking should be fostered.
 The social cost of disagreements should be reduced.
 - Defending others' right to free expression should not be misunderstood as endorsing, approving, liking, or even condoning what they say.
 - The right to free speech includes the right to openly endorse censorship.